If all you have is a spreadsheet, you’ll be forced to think in rows and columns.

 The idea board is an essential tool to achieve that.
 As we mentioned, the tool you use to ideate as a team often influences your thought process.
 Pick a tool that fits well into your current processes and doesn’t just end with ideation.

-ClickUp Whiteboards is designed to make it seamless for teams to collaborate on ideas and move to execution effortlessly.
+ClickUp Whiteboards is designed to help teams generate and organize ideas and take them to execution effortlessly.Â

 Try ClickUp for free today.
-Ideate with clarity and move to execution with speed.
+Ideate with clarity and move to execution with speed.Â